 To collect information to improve the rule and give the public and affected parties an opportunity to comment, DEQ made the following outreach efforts:

 Convened a fiscal advisory committee to review DEQ’s estimate of the fiscal impact of the proposed rules.
-Representatives from all known companies that would be subject to the rule, as well as multiple environmental and neighborhood groups were invited to participate.
+Representatives from all known companies that would be subject to the rules, as well as multiple environmental and neighborhood groups were invited to participate.
 The committee met on May 27, 2016 and June 10, 2016.
 These meetings were open for the public to attend or to listen to by phone.

 Sent updates about the rulemaking process through a GovDelivery email list.